Why should I choose Toomey Defence Lawyers?

 Is there any way of avoiding a criminal record?

 Yes, there is.
-In all NSW criminal cases where the defendant pleads guilty, the court has the discretion to apply a Section 10 dismissal rather than imposing a penalty and recording a conviction.
+In all NSW criminal cases where the defendant pleads guilty, the court has the discretion to proceed to sentence without recording a conviction rather than imposing a penalty and recording a conviction.

-‘Section 10’ refers to section 10 of the Crimes (Sentencing Procedure) Act 1999, which allows a court that finds you guilty of an offence to discharge you without recording a conviction.
+Under the Crimes (Sentencing Procedure) Act 1993 a court is able to discharge you without recording a conviction.
 As there is no conviction, there is no criminal record.
-This also means no loss of your driver’s license or any other penalty.
+This also means no loss of your driver’s license in traffic matters.

-You may receive one of three types of Section 10:
+You may receive one of three types of non-conviction orders:

 - Section 10 dismissal – Section 10(1)(a): This is where the court dismisses the offence without any conditions at all.